A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Q. I purchased health insurance under the Affordable Care Act in Texas.
 I have now moved to Colorado.
 How do I transfer my coverage?

-A: You’ll be selecting a new Nebraska plan rather than transferring your Texas plan.
+A: You’ll be selecting a new Colorado plan rather than transferring your Texas plan.
 A permanent move to a new state is a qualifying event, which means you have a special open enrollment window to purchase a new plan in Colorado.
 There are different plans available from different insurers in each state, so you’ll want to carefully compare all of the available plans in your new location to make sure you select the one that will best meet your needs.
 Keep in mind that you’ll be starting over with a new deductible and annual out-of-pocket maximum for the remainder of the year, under the new plan in Colorado.

 Under a regulation that was implemented in mid-2016, the special enrollment period based on a permanent move to a new area is only available for people who already had minimum essential coverage for at least one of the 60 days before their move.
 In other words, you can’t use a move to obtain coverage if you weren’t already insured before the move.
 This rule change was implemented to prevent people from gaming the system by going without coverage and then moving to a new area if and when they find out that they need medical care.